MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 4. The level of precision that will be used for that condition:

-   - Selecting **Exact** on the left-side of the scale to have only matching records matched.
+   - Select **Exact**, on the left-side of the scale, if you want only exact matching records to be matched.

-   - Selecting one of the other levels will dictate that records that are not 100% identical will also be matched. **High** fits cases where precision is more important than reach, such as a financial service to a specific customer. **Low** fits cases where the opposite is true, such as a marketing campaign.
+   - Select one of the other levels to match records that are not 100% identical. **High** fits cases where precision is more important than reach, such as a financial service to a specific customer. **Low** fits cases where the opposite is true, such as a marketing campaign.
 The **Medium** level serves as a middle-ground option.

 ### Add multiple conditions

-If you want to match your entities only if multiple conditions are met, you can do so by adding more conditions that will be linked through an **AND** operator.
-Simply select **Add Condition** as shown below in #1.
-You can also remove conditions by selecting the button that is highlighted in #2.
+If you want to match your entities only if multiple conditions are met, you can do so by adding more conditions that are linked through an **AND** operator.
+Select **Add condition** (#1 in the following example).
+You can also remove conditions by selecting the delete button (#2 in the following example).

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-new-rule-add-condition.png "Add condition")